amitu/dutils/docs/form_handler.rst

     :param request: request object, instance of HttpRequest_
     :param form_cls: form class to use
     :type form_cls: string or instance of Form_ subclass.
     :param require_login: boolean or callable, if this is true, use must login before they can interact with the form
     :param block_get: if true, GET requests are not allowed.
     :param next: if passed, user will be redirected to this url after success
     :param template: if passed, this template will be used to render form
     :param login_url: user will be redirected to this user if login is required
     :param pass_request: form instance would be created with request as first parameter if this is true
     :param ajax: if this is true, form_handler will only return JSON data
+    :param validate_only: if this is true, form_handler will only validate fields and wont call form.save()
     :rtype: instance of HttpResponse_ subclass

 `form_handler` can be used in various scenarios.